ChicagoPark/DSA/README.md

 > `When to avoid recursion?`
 > * If time and space complexity matter for us.
+>
 > Recursion uses more memory.
-If we use embedded memory.
-> Recursion can delay the process.
+If we use embedded memory, recursion can delay the process.

 ### [2-1] Property of Recursion